reach-sh/humble-sdk/docs/TYPES.md

 ---

 ## TransactionResult
 SDK Functions always return this object (including for errors).
 Additional information from the function (or underlying transaction) will be found in the `data` property.
+This standardizes all responses so that you don't need to `try/catch` as often in your code.
 ```typescript
 type TransactionResult<T> = {
     // When true, the transaction succeeded.
 Quick way to check for an error.